UNC-Libraries/III-ILS-Helpers/README.md

 Put the payment_info_processor .rb or .exe file(s) in the ruby_scripts directory.

 <i>Note for more advanced users: You can run the script from anywhere; there doesn't have to be a ruby_scripts directory.
 BUT, there must be a data directory and an output directory in whatever directory you are running the script from.
-It's clunky and inflexible, but it is the only way I know to make the .exe version work for my colleagues who are terrified of the command line.</i>
+It's clunky and inflexible, but it is the only way I know to make the .exe version work for my colleagues who don't know how to use the command line.</i>

 ## Prepare your configuration file (First use only)
 The configuration file will tell the script when your new fiscal year begins.
 I will use my institution as an example.
 Our fiscal year runs from July 1 to June 30.